-To apply to Rhodes State College, prospective students must complete an online application for admission through the Rhodes State website or a paper application available from the Admissions Office.
+To apply to Rhodes State College, prospective students must complete an online application for admission through the Rhodes State website.
 There is a \$25 non-refundable application fee.

-- Rhodes State College does not require a high school transcript or GED Scores for admission to the College or for degree conferral. - Students applying for Federal Financial Aid must submit an official high school transcript with graduation date or GED Certificate with scores to confirm that he/she is qualified to study at the postsecondary level and therefore is eligible for financial aid. - Rhodes State College requires a high school transcript with graduation date, GED with scores, and prior college transcripts for qualification and admission into Health Sciences programs. - An applicant transferring to Rhodes State College from another college, university, or other post-secondary institution, should request an official transcript be sent directly to Rhodes State College for transfer credit evaluation.
+- Rhodes State College does not require a high school transcript or GED Scores for admission to the College or for degree conferral. - Students applying for Federal Financial Aid must submit an official high school transcript with graduation date or GED Certificate with scores to confirm that he/she is qualified to study at the postsecondary level and therefore is eligible for financial aid. - An applicant transferring to Rhodes State College from another college, university, or other post-secondary institution, should request an official transcript be sent directly to Rhodes State College for transfer credit evaluation.

-A high school student considering enrolling before graduation should refer to the College Credit Plus section in this catalog for more information.
+A high school student considering enrolling before graduation should refer to the College Credit Plus section (p.
+10) in this catalog for more information.